 1. Star Trek Enterprise Building – Fuzhou

-Built by a Star Trek super fan, this building houses the software company DragonNet and is modeled after the USS Enterprise – the USS Enterprise NCC-1701-E to be exact.
-The inside features 30-foot slides made of metal for quick access to the ground level, automatic sliding doors between rooms, and a huge replica of a T-Rex.
+Built by a Star Trek super fan (obviously!), this building houses the software company DragonNet and is modeled after the USS Enterprise – the USS Enterprise NCC-1701-E to be exact.
+The inside features 30-foot slides made of metal for quick access to the ground level, automatic sliding doors between rooms, and a huge replica of a T-Rex (wait…what?!).

 - Total cost: $97 million

 2. The Piano House – Huainan

 This house located in Huainan, China is every music lovers dream.
 It was built by students studying architecture at Hefei University of Technology in 2007 and is currently being used by city planners as a showroom.